 At UW-River Falls, the chemistry experience is based on foundational coursework in the five traditional sub-disciplines, including engaging laboratory experiences.
 The program is enhanced through in-depth elective courses that allow you to tailor the Chemistry degree to meet your specific interests and goals.
 The program emphasizes hands-on experience with advanced instrumentation, beginning as early as the first semester.

 Highlights of the Chemistry Major

-- The Chemistry program is accredited by the American Chemical Society (ACS) and is approved to award ACS certified degrees in chemistry.
+- The Chemistry program is approved by the American Chemical Society (ACS) to award ACS certified degrees in chemistry.
 The biochemistry options are attractive for many pre-professional programs.

 - The Chemistry curriculum is built on foundational coursework that meets the certification requirements of the ACS.
 The program in enhanced with in-depth elective courses that allow a student to tailor the degree to his/her specific interests and aptitudes.

 - Chemistry students gain hands-on experience with advanced instrumentation, beginning as early as the first semester.

 - Chemistry faculty have a breadth of expertise in areas of chemistry, such as: analytical, biochemistry, computational, education, inorganic, medicinal, organic, pharmacology, physical and polymer.

 - Chemistry offers an innovative organic-first curriculum option that introduces students to advanced instrumentation in the first semester.